kasslent/clc-digital-skills/_lessons/module-6.2.md

     <script src="//code.jquery.com/jquery-1.11.3.min.js"></script>
     <script src="js/main.js"></script>

-**Pro tip:** Opt for the **compressed** version.
-Compressed is also referred to as **minified**. which is where the `.min` before the `.js` comes from.
+**Pro tip:** Opt for the *compressed* version, also referred to as *minified*, which is where the `.min` before the `.js` comes from.
 This means that all the indentation and line breaks have been removed from the file.
 Remember, this makes it harder for *humans* to read, but your browser can read it just fine.
 We aren't going to be making any changes to the core jQuery file anyway, so it's fine for the file to be unreadable for us.

 Be sure to include the `http://` when viewing the site locally (on your computer)!